 This is a relatively new way of describing congregations.
-At Holy Trinity LGBT+ people are welcome and men and women are treated alike.
+At Holy Trinity members of LGBT+ are welcome and everyone is treated alike.
 Whilst our Vestry (board) has no quotas, no one is discriminated against and we endeavour to have a gender balanced and representative group at all times.

 There are increasing numbers of people who don’t think of themselves as fitting into the binary categories of male and female, or those who transition from one gender to another to feel more themselves.
 Holy Trinity welcomes everyone.

 We have been described as a church where different disabilities are welcomed, including those that aren’t visible.
 For example, some people with autism find the predictable regular liturgical worship is comforting as they know what is happening next.